nathanrobinson/thewizardsmanse.com/source/_posts/2016-01-17-fun-with-hdtv-antennas.md

 The setup worked perfectly and I can now receive CBS, ABC, NBC, FOX, and CW on all my TVs and capture cards.

+---
+Update 4/16/2017:
+I moved the WIP antenna up above the second story an now I get even more channels, including **PBS**.
+---

 <div class="comment-body">
   <p>
     &nbsp;